TheCubPlays/Team-Mod-Stick-Fight-/README.md

 - `/reset teamColor`: Resets the teamColor option to default value.
 - `/reset enemyColor`: Resets the enemyColor option to default value.

+**QOL Compatibility Commands (Must have [QOL Mod](https://github.com/Mn0ky/QOL-Mod) installed)**

+- Added `/useQolColors`: Shows the current option for useQolColors (True/False).
+- Added `/useQolColors [true/false]`: When true, the QOL Mod's color functionality will completely replace the Team Mod's functionality.
+This means that all team color configuration options are ignored and they will not affect the game.
+By default it's false.

 ### <ins> Notes </ins>

 - Your team's win counter won't necessarily have the same colour as your stickman, it has the team's colour.
 This means that if `useColors` is false (which means custom colors are disabled), your team's win counter will still have the team's colour regardless of you having default colors.
 - If the last players standing are of the same team, the round won't end.
 That's mainly because if that was a thing, the mod could be used as a cheat client.
 - There's no limit to the amount of teammates you can have.
 It could be a 4v0, 3v1, 2v2, 2v1 and 1v1.
+- **Grenade Launcher & Spike Ball** will damage your teammates.
+That's because they can damage you in the vanilla game, so it'd be weird if they can't damage your teammates as well.

 ## How To Use